Combined family medicine/psychiatry curriculum

 IMPaCT Noon Case Conference

-Held on the fourth Thursday of the month, this informal case conference consists of case discussions and didactics that emphasize the recognition and practical management of psychiatric illness in the family medicine setting.
+Held on the fourth Thursday of the month, this informal case conference consists of case discussions and didactics that emphasize the recognition and practical management of psychiatric illness in the family and community medicine setting.
 Led by combined faculty and open to categorical residents, combined residents are expected to periodically teach and discuss cases.

-Longitudinal Academic Selective
+Longitudinal Academic Elective

 Beginning in the third year and extending to the end of residency, combined residents have the option of working with Dr. Kay Nelsen, the family medicine curriculum director, to develop a research and/or clinical experience.
 Two afternoons per month are set aside for this longitudinal experience intended to allow combined residents an opportunity to explore their niche in psychiatry/primary care.